imagitama/phasmophobia-site/items/index.md

 ## [Thermometer](./thermometer)

-It can fulfill the optional objective to detect a room that is very cold (-10C).
+It can only fulfill the optional objective to detect a room that is very cold (-10C).

-**It does not help you with Freezing Temperatures evidence.**

 ## [Crucifix](./crucifix)